viktordimitrov/SmartSurveillance-3rdYearProject/README.md

 # SYSC 3010 Group Project
-## Group M8: Dailin Luo, Hanshan Wang, Viktor Dimitrov & Jonathan Arava
+## Group M8: Viktor Dimitrov, Jonathan Arava, Dailin Luo & Hanshan Wang.

 All the project files that were used to run the car during demonstration can be found within the master branch of this current repository (groupM8).